jamiehenzy/Genome-analysis_RStudio/3_Plots.md

 This material is double-adapted!
 It is drawn from an adapted version of the STEMinist_R materials which can be found [here](https://github.com/ecalfee/STEMinist_R.git).
 The adapted version appeared in Serena Caplin's marine genomics course.

+Before beginning this tutorial, go to our course data folder and copy Exer_1.R, Exer_2.R, and Exer_3.R from the 04_Plot folder into your own directory.
+For the exercises you'll read these into RStudio and fill in the commands as you go.

 ## Plotting

-The R scripts to accompany the exercises are available in our course data directory (04_Plots).
-Copy them into your own directory.
+Launch an RStudio session and open a new script.
+As you work through the tutorial, comment the script.
+Save your session for your assignment submission.

 * Here are some useful commands that we will cover:
   + points()